kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/create-identity-to-users.md

     - Authorities are represented as `SimpleGrantedAuthority` objects and added to the user profiles accordingly.
     - Additionally, we set the role for each user to enable role-based access control in subsequent steps.

-## Conclusion

-You have successfully enhanced the user profiles in your application by assigning roles and authorities to the dummy users.
-By defining their identities and access permissions, you can now control the actions and functionalities available to each user within the application.

 ---

 # [NEXT TASK: Create a Base for Authorization in Server](setup-server-authorization.md)